foundriesio/docs/source/tutorials/creating-first-target/commit-and-push-our-changes.rst

            MSG: "${MSG-Hello world}"

 There should be one file left in the ``shellhttpd.disabled`` folder: ``docker-build.conf``.

-Move ``docker-build.conf`` to your ``shellhttpd`` folder:
+Move it to the ``shellhttpd`` folder:

 .. prompt:: bash host:~$, auto

     host:~$ mv shellhttpd.disabled/docker-build.conf shellhttpd/

 This file adds advanced configuration for a FoundriesFactory CI build.
-Without adding too much detail, one of the features of FoundriesFactory CI is to execute commands after the container image is built.
+Without adding too much detail, one of the tasks of the FoundriesFactory CI is to execute commands after the container image is built.
 These commands verify that your container functions correctly.

-Check the content of your ``docker-build.conf``:
+Check the content of ``docker-build.conf``:

 .. prompt:: bash host:~$, auto

     host:~$ cat shellhttpd/docker-build.conf

-**docker-build.conf**:
+``docker-build.conf``:

 .. prompt:: text

      # Allow CI loop to unit test the container by running a command inside it
      TEST_CMD="/bin/true"

-``TEST_CMD`` tells CI to run the simple command ``/bin/true``.
+``TEST_CMD`` tells the CI to run the  command ``/bin/true``.
 If this command fails for some reason, it will mark the container build as failed.

-Use ``git status`` in the ``containers`` folder to verify all the changes you have done:
+Use ``git status`` to verify all the changes:

 .. prompt:: bash host:~$, auto